 There are several identifiable groups of individuals in The Adoration of the Mystic Lamb, including male and female martyrs, saints, apostles, and the Jewish prophets.
 Directly behind the prophets, at the lower left of the composition and very much in the foreground, we find a motley crowd of pagan philosophers from around the world (as evidenced by their various hats.)
 Others have taken great pains to identify the scholars; for my case I will just point out that the two figures dead center are holding meticulously detailed plants, and that the corner figure in red has a partially concealed hand in his pocket.
 Van Eyck, it seems, may be giving us a key to his spiritual practice: as an alchemist, he is educated in the identification and uses of the plants sacred to the ancients (which, as many serious scholars have reminded us, were often prized for their perception-altering properties.)

-As I’ve mentioned elsewhere on this blog, I have been given many reasons to assume that medieval and Renaissance renderings of the “unseen world of spirit” were often attempts to capture mathematical realities that were intuitively (or otherwise subjectively) perceived during visionary episodes but had not yet been graphed or described by mathematicians.
+As I’ve mentioned elsewhere on this blog, I have been given many reasons to assume that medieval and Renaissance renderings of the “unseen world of spirit” were often attempts to codify geometric realities that were intuitively (or otherwise subjectively) perceived during visionary episodes but had not yet been graphed or described by mathematicians.
 Consider, for example, this thirteenth century detail of an Italian fresco depicting the archangel Michael’s conquest of the dragon, whose “recursive” heads prefigure the discovery of fractals.